switux/AstroWeatherStation/README.md

 ## GOAL

 This project aims to provide all the instructions that are needed to build a weather station for remote astronomical observatories.
-On top of the usual readings, rain events and cloud coverage are reported to allow the safe operation of the observatory.
+On top of the usual environmental readings, rain events, cloud coverage and sky quality are reported to allow the safe operation of the observatory.

 ## PRE-REQUISITES (WIP)

 ## BUILD INSTRUCTIONS

+  - Arduino IDE ( add the lines in bold to ~/.arduino15/packages/esp**xxxx**/hardware/esp**xxxx**/**{version}**/platform.local.txt )

-The ALPACA web server uses regular expressions that need to be enabled, add the following line to ~/.arduino15/packages/esp**xxxx**/hardware/esp**xxxx**/**{version}**/platform.local.txt:
+    - The ALPACA web server uses regular expressions that need to be enabled,

     **compiler.cpp.extra_flags=-DASYNCWEBSERVER_REGEX=1**

+    - A sequential build number is embedded in the code every time a build is made (whether it is successful or not)

+    **recipe.hooks.prebuild.0.pattern={build.source.path}/../build_seq.sh {build.source.path}**

+    For the hook to work, you will also need to create a link (or copy the file) to the file "build.sh" from sketch directory to the path of the sketch book.
+Sorry for the mess ... if you have a better solution, you are most welcome!

 ## STATUS & DEVELOPMENT